 One of the WLGA's primary purposes is also to promote better local government; it provides a range of support to councillors and local authorities to help develop and support councillors, including producing guidance materials and providing training programmes.

-The WLGA is also committed to encouraging a greater diversity of people coming forward to stand as candidates ahead of the May 2022 local elections; the WLGA is a partner in the Diversity in Democracy programme and has developed a Be a Councillor website.
+The WLGA is also committed to encouraging a greater diversity of people coming forward to stand as candidates ahead of the May 2022 local elections; the WLGA is a partner in the Diversity in Democracy programme and has developed a Be a Councillor.
+Be the Change. website.

 For more information contact: Daniel Hurford